 Our curriculum gives you a broad foundation in child psychology, with a focus on evidence-based prevention and treatment of mental health disorders in children and teens.
 Learn how to diagnose psychosocial disorders and identify and deliver interventions that work.

-Earn Your Master’s Degree in as Little as One Year
+Earn Your Master’s in as Little as One Year

-Attend full time and earn your degree in one year, or study part time and finish the degree in two years.
-With our convenient format, you can take most classes in the late afternoon, evening or weekends, so you can work your studies around other commitments.
+Attend full time and earn your degree in five quarters (summer through the following summer), or study part time and finish in just over two years.
+With our convenient format, you can take most classes in the late afternoon, evening or on weekends, so you can work your studies around other commitments.

 "We’re pleased to offer a master’s program that addresses the vast need for child psychology specialists trained in delivering effective, evidence-based treatments.”